dhutapratama/docs/scout.md

 <a name="writing-the-engine"></a>
 #### Writing The Engine

 If one of the built-in Scout search engines doesn't fit your needs, you may write your own custom engine and register it with Scout.
-Your engine should extend the `Laravel\Scout\Engines\Engine` abstract class.
+Your engine should extend the `Lets\Scout\Engines\Engine` abstract class.
 This abstract class contains eight methods your custom engine must implement:

-    use Laravel\Scout\Builder;
+    use Lets\Scout\Builder;

     abstract public function update($models);
     abstract public function delete($models);